provide-io/operating/governance/operating-agreement.md

 **Governing Law:** This Operating Agreement shall be governed by and construed in accordance with the laws of the state in which provide.io is formed.

 By expressing interest and joining the Incubation Leadership Team, each member agrees to be bound by the terms of this Operating Agreement.

+Even though it has more holes than swiss cheese. 🧀